IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-41.md

       --helm-set spec.catalogNamespace=openshift-marketplace
 ```

-#### Install AI Manager (CLI)
+#### Install IBM Cloud Pak for Watson AIOps (CLI)

-Run the following command to install AI Manager by using GitOps to create an Argo CD App for AI Manager.
+Run the following command to install IBM Cloud Pak for Watson AIOps by using GitOps to create an Argo CD App for IBM Cloud Pak for Watson AIOps.

 ```sh
 argocd app create aimanager-app \